xinminlabs/synvert-docs/_posts/2023-02-03-react-add-autocomplete-attribute.md

 <Field name="new_password" type="password" autoComplete="new-password" />
 ```

 It's time to use Synvert to automatically convert the code.
-First, I open the Synvert app, set file pattern as `**/*.jsx`, the input as `<Field name="email" type="email" />` and output as `<Field name="email" type="email" autoComplete="email" />`, then click the "Generate Snippet" button, it will generate the snippet as follows:
+First, I open the Synvert application, set the file pattern as `**/*.jsx`, the input as `<Field name="email" type="email" />`, and the output as `<Field name="email" type="email" autoComplete="email" />`, then click the "Generate Snippet" button, it will generate the snippet as follows:

 ```javascript
 const Synvert = require("synvert-core");